safednn-nasa/DNN-Prophecy/README.md

 - -label, --lab: Label for which the rule is chosen.
 Selects the top rule for given label.

-#### Examples
+#### Example
-- Evaluate a given model on unseen data with the extracted rules
+- For the given label, select the rule with the highest recall on the train dataset.
+Invoke Marabou using the onnx version of the model and attempt to prove the query Vx \sigma(x) => F(x) = label
 ```shell
 $ python -m prophecy.main -m /path/to/model.h5 -wd /path/to/workdir prove -tx /path/to/train_features.npy -mp /path/to/marabou\_build\_dir    -onx /path/to/onnx_model.onnx -onx_map h5_onnx_map.npy -label 0
 ```